Online Coloring of Short Intervals: Introduction

 Note that for $\sigma' > \sigma$ every $\sigma'$-interval coloring algorithm is also a correct $\sigma$-interval coloring algorithm, with the same upper bound on its competitive ratio.
 Therefore, for $\sigma \in \Real \setminus \Rational$ Theorem~\ref{thm:algo} yields an online $\sigma$-interval coloring algorithm with a competitive ratio arbitrarily close to $1+\sigma$.
-This distinction between rational and irrational values of $\sigma$ becomes somewhat less peculiar in the light of the results of Fishburn and Graham~\cite{Fishburn85}, who proved, among other things, that the classes of graphs with interval representation with lengths in $[1, \sigma]$ are right-continuous exactly at irrational $\sigma$.
+This distinction between rational and irrational values of $\sigma$ becomes somewhat less peculiar in the light of the results of Fishburn and Graham~\cite{Fishburn85}, who proved, among other things, that the classes $C(\sigma)$'s of graphs with interval representation with lengths in $[1, \sigma]$ are \emph{right-continuous}, i.e.~$C(\sigma) = \bigcap_{\tau > \sigma} C(\tau)$, exactly at irrational $\sigma$'s.

-Until now, the state-of-the art was the $2$-competitive FirstFit algorithm~\cite{EpsteinL05} for $\sigma=1$ and the $3$-competitive Kierstead-Trotter algorithm~\cite{KiersteadT81} for $\sigma>1$.
-Thus, our algorithm matches the performance of FirstFit for $\sigma=1$, and beats the Kierstead-Trotter algorithm up until $\sigma=2$.
+Until now, the state-of-the art was the $2$-competitive FirstFit algorithm~\cite{EpsteinL05} for $\sigma=1$, and the $3$-competitive Kierstead-Trotter algorithm~\cite{KiersteadT81} for $\sigma>1$.
+Our algorithm matches the performance of FirstFit for $\sigma=1$, and beats the Kierstead-Trotter algorithm for $\sigma<2$.

+The algorithm is inspired by the recent result for online coloring of unit disk intersection graphs~\cite{UnitDisk}.
+We cover the real line with overlapping blocks, grouped into a constant number of classes, with each class constituting a partition of the real line.
+We assign to each class a private set of available colors.
+When an interval is presented, the algorithm chooses, in a round-robin fashion, a block containing the interval's left end, and greedily picks a color from the block's class.

+While not being overly complicated, the algorithm already answers positively our Question~\ref{que:easier}.
+Indeed, since there cannot exist a less-than-$3$-competitive algorithm for (general) interval coloring~\cite{KiersteadT81}, $\sigma$-interval coloring is strictly easier, for $\sigma < 2$.